MichaelDolezel/DE2_GPS_2023/README.md

 ![Data at notepad](images/notepad.png)
 ![Data in excel](images/excel.png)

 After adding temperature and humidity

 ![Data in excel](images/excel2.png)

-Then data can be processed
+After that data can be processed

 ![Data in excel](images/Graph.png)

 <a name="Flowcharts"></a>